UNSW-CEEM/NEMSEER/README.md

 ### Glossary

-The [glossary](https://nemseer.readthedocs.io/en/latest/glossary.html) contains overviews of the PASA and pre-dispatch processes, and descriptions of terminology relevant to using `nemseer`.
+The [glossary](https://nemseer.readthedocs.io/en/latest/glossary.html) contains overviews of the PASA and pre-dispatch processes, and descriptions of terminology used in `nemseer`.

 ### Quick start

 Check out the [Quick start](https://nemseer.readthedocs.io/en/latest/quick_start.html) for examples of how you can use `nemseer`.

+## Development progress

+While this package is currently under development, `nemseer` can currently be used to download, cache and handle historical forecast data from AEMO.
+Future development will focus on implementing advanced features, such as casting compiled data to [xarray](https://docs.xarray.dev/en/stable/index.html) n-dimensional arrays and caching processed queries in a netCDF format.

+For a high-level overview of development, check out the [roadmap](./ROADMAP.md).

 ## Contributing